Shysteriox/Jasnoor_BlueStampPortfoliio/index.md

 <figure>
   <img src="FlexCircuit">
-  <figcaption>This is an image of my circuit so far.</figcaption>
+  <figcaption>This is an image of my circuit, including a flex sensor and basic wiring to the ESP-32</figcaption>
 </figure>

 So far, I've understood how the flex sensor works and how the accelerometer works.
 However, I've only identified how to use the flex sensor and receive an accurate angle.
 To do that, I plotted the data I received from bending the flex sensor at a certain angle.
 Below is the function and graph that I created from the data:

 <figure>
   <img src="Graph">
-  <figcaption>This is my graph of data received on the X-axis and the angle on the Y-axis.</figcaption>
+  <figcaption>This is my graph of data received from flex sensor on the X-axis and the angle on the Y-axis.</figcaption>
 </figure>

 $y = m * (a * x - b) + \sum_{i=1}^8 ci * cos(fi * x + pi)$